 - The Wood Works Gallery next door to Café Wood Works is internationally renowned and a must-see for anyone spending a day out in Bungendore.

-- Check out the local stores, you will be surprised at the variety of goods and services available.
-Go explore Wild Rose Organics for their impressive range of ethically sourced, chemical free and sustainable living products, or get lost at Village Antiques, which is filled with antiques, collectables and unique garden ornaments.
+- Check out the local stores which offer a wide variety of goods and services, such as Village Antiques, which is filled with antiques, collectables and unique garden ornaments.